corispade/School_District_Analysis/README.md

 ![new](https://github.com/corispade/School_District_Analysis/blob/main/Resources/Thomas/thomas_district_summary.png)

 ### School Summary:
 * The school district summary for Thomas High School when replacing the 9th grade math and reading scores with NaN was greatly affected.
 This reduction was caused because we are still calculating the grades based on total student count.
 Since the 9th grade count has been reduced, the passing percentages were reduced accordingly.
-This created inaccurate results:
+This created inaccurate results (reference chart below):
   * The average math score reduced by 0.06.
   * The average reading score increased by 0.05.
   * The % Passing Math reduced by 26.36%